-Makarska is a picturesque town and port at the foot of the towering Biokovo mountain.
+Makarska is a picturesque town and port at the foot of the towering Biokovo mountain, 65km southeast of Split.
 The old town core is classically Mediterranean and the newer part with hotels and resorts radiates outward.
 It's surrounded by delightful pebble beaches and within easy reach of Brela beach.

 The setting is stunning and the climate relatively mild since the port is protected by the mountain.
 There are no real cultural sights to speak of but Makarska is an ideal base for active travellers.
 Biokovo mountain offers walks, hikes and climbs for all levels.
 Trails are well-marked and there are companies that offer guided tours and jeep trips up the mountain.
 The less energetic can take a pleasant seaside promenade or poke around the old town.